GCF second replenishment meeting reaches agreement on key decisions; selects Paris for Pledging Conference

 The meeting discussions focused on four key items: reviewing the results and recommendations of the Independent Evaluation Unit’s Forward Looking Performance Review together with the Secretariat’s management response, working to finalise the content of GCF’s Replenishment Summary Report, reviewing proposed updates to the Fund’s policy on contributions and agreeing to the remaining steps in the current replenishment process leading to the Pledging Conference.

-During discussions on the final item of the agenda, outlining the remaining steps in the GCF-1 replenishment process, France graciously proposed to host the Pledging Conference in Paris on October 28-29, which was unanimously accepted.
+During discussions on the final item of the agenda, outlining the remaining steps in the GCF-1 replenishment process, France graciously proposed to host the Pledging Conference, which will be held in Paris on October 24-25.

 During the same session, the Secretariat offered a more detailed timeline for participants to submit comments to the Replenishment Summary Report in the remaining time leading up to the Replenishment Pledging Conference.